Ludmilahttps/drivent2/README.md

             }
             ```

-        - **Error**: Usuário não tem reserva: Deve retornar status code `404`.
+        - **Error**: User has no reservation: Must return statuscode `404`.
-    - Fazer uma reserva
+    - Make a reservation
-        - Regra de negócio: Apenas usuários com ingresso do tipo presencial, com hospedagem e pago podem fazer reservas.
+        - Business rule: Only users with a face-to-face ticket, with accommodation and paid, can make reservations.
         - **POST**: `/booking`

             body: